 When you are ready to push your local commits to your forked repository (origin), use the following command.

 Now you can make a pull request!

-Before you create a branch, make sure you have all the upstream changes from the origin/master branch.
+Before you create a branch, make sure you have all the upstream changes from the origin/main branch.

 A word of caution on the